braintree/braintree_android/v4_MIGRATION_GUIDE.md

 }
 ```

-To use the feature, instantiate an `ThreeDSecureClient`:
+To use the feature, instantiate a `ThreeDSecureClient`:

 ```java
 package com.my.app;